safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Overview

 1. Owner 1 creates a transaction
-    1. Define the amount, destination, and any additional data to include in the transaction
+    1. Defines the amount, destination, and any additional data to include in the transaction
 2. Owner 1 proposes a transaction
     1. Performs an off-chain signature of the transaction before proposing
-    2. Submits it to the Safe Service
+    2. Submits the transaction and signature to the Safe Transaction Service
 3. Owner 2  gets pending transactions from the Safe service
 4. Owner 2  confirms the transaction
     1. Performs an off-chain signature
-    2. Submits to service
+    2. Submits the signature to the service
 5. Anyone can execute the transaction (Owner 1 in this example)

 ### Create a Transaction